thijsrijkers/codeline/README.md

 ## Model Strategy

 Codeline is designed to be model-agnostic.
 The backend will support multiple AI models through a flexible architecture so models can be swapped without major changes.
 For early testing and development, free and open-source models (such as LLaMA 3, GPT-NeoX, or StarCoder) will be used.
 This allows rapid iteration without cost while keeping future expansion open to more advanced or specialized models.
 This flexibility ensures the project is not limited to a single provider or technology.

-## Technologies

-The backend will be built using Python (Flask/FastAPI) or Node.js.
-The terminal UI will be developed using libraries like `rich`, `textual`, or `blessed`.
-AI model integration will rely on a modular design, allowing both API-based and local model hosting.
-Git will handle version control and project tracking.